In-depth Guides

 Creating and using services

-Services are reusable pieces of code that can be shared across your Angular application.
-They typically handle data fetching, business logic, or other functionality that multiple components need to access.
+Services are reusable pieces of code that you can share across your Angular application.
+You commonly use them to handle data fetching, business logic, or other functionality that multiple components need to access.

 Creating a service

-You can create a service with the Angular CLI with the following command:
+You can create a service using the Angular CLI with the following command:

 ng generate service CUSTOM_NAME

-This creates a dedicated CUSTOM_NAME.ts file in your src directory.
+This command creates a dedicated CUSTOM_NAME.ts file in your src directory.

 You can also manually create a service by adding the @Injectable() decorator to a TypeScript class.
-This tells Angular that the service can be injected as a dependency.
+This tells Angular that you can use the class as an injectable dependency.

-Here is an example of a service that allows users to add and request data:
+The following example defines a service that allows users to add and retrieve data:

 How services become available